mlabs-haskell/hydra-auction/README.md

 * `TESTS_VERBOSE` - disables stdout capture
 * `USE_DOCKER_FOR_TESTS` - spawns `hydra-node`s for E2E tests,
   using same `docker-compose` as for real demoing.
+   * `CLUSTER_ENV` should work in that case, but you will need to adjust timings.

 ## Documentation